slappepolsen/sp-workshop/README.md

 python app.py
 ```

-Use the launcher instead.
-It will:
+Use the launcher instead to start the app automatically.
-- create `.venv` automatically if missing
-- install/update `requirements.txt` automatically when needed
-- start `app.py` automatically

 ### One-click start